 Taking a Closer Look at Software-only POS Systems

-The product-comparison site eCommerce Platforms describes the “critical factors” to consider when evaluating POS offerings:
+The “critical factors” to consider when evaluating POS offerings:

 - Integrations: The POS system must work well with the business’s current management software and with third-party apps available today and in the future.

 - Ease of use: Novice users should find it easy to install and use the system without having to learn any special technical skills.

 - Payment processing: The system should support a range of payment processors, payment methods (such as contactless payments), and other payment options.